amarinjs/sitio/_posts/2019-09-27-Netbrain-basics.md

 Data can be pulled fromthe network, or third-party apps via RESTful API.

 **Note:** Single pane of glass doesn't necessarily means that all the information is displayed on one screen, instead, is an attempt to provide access to all the information from a single screen.
 (Links, Bookmarks, tabs etc)

+## Runbook Troubleshooting

+### Runbook Automation (RBA)
+Runbooks are a collection of procedures that we execute from within the Netbrain platform.

+eg A single route suddently dissapears from your network and becomes unreachable, which steps do you take to troubleshoot this incident?
+Logging information? traceroutes? ping? comparisons between multiple routing tables?
+While looking at a static visio diagram , all of these and more can be automatically performed by Netbrain's runbook so that you can pinpoint the issue much faster.
+Again, reducing MTTR.

+These runbooks can define the processes we need, and collect meaningful information throughout its execution.

 ## Qapp